CORE-IQ/core-iq-demo/README.md

 `OPENAI_API_KEY`.
 The server will return an error message if the key is missing or the request fails.

 You can also test the SDK locally with `node assistant.js`.
-When using the offline stubs (installed automatically by `./setup.sh` if `npm install` fails), the script prints a canned response so you can verify everything is wired up.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).